goharShoukat/Met-Ocean-Assessment/README.md

 - Directory housing the ERA5 datasets
 - Output type: A joint time series covering the time period for all the datasets or inidividual time series for each file
 - Number of files to study.
 The user can choose to analyse single file or multiple files.
+- Should the user to specifiy N = 1 (Number of files), the next argument should include the file name.
 - Longitudnal boundaries
 - Latitudnal boundaries
 - Map type - Orthographic or Platecarre